sink-cord-archive/cc-tools/README.md

 ## Cumcache

+*Quick fun fact: as of commit 6ba4bb1, cumcache takes up only 867 bytes when bundled in with sperm!
+(No promises about changes since then, just making the "absolutely tiny" point again!)*

 A keyval store that sits on top of your persist nest (or any other nest!) and allows setting expiry times for each pair.

 Init the store as follows: